ioBroker/ioBroker.sayit/README.md

 ioBroker sayit adapter
 =================
 SayIt Adapter can convert text to speech and play it on some device.
-Actuall following outputs are supported:
+Actual following outputs are supported:

 - *Browser* - the text will be played by browser with opened iobroker.vis page.
 It is supported almost by every desktop browser and by few mobily Browsers.